geological-survey-of-queensland/gsq-dataset-profile/README.md

 ## Usage
-A dataset is the output of an activity on an entity by an agent.
+A `dataset` is the output of an activity on an entity by an agent.

 <img src="model/level0-conceptual-model.svg" style="width:800px;" alt="Level 0 conceptual model" />

 **Fig. 2**: The level 0 conceptual model of creating a dataset.

 An example:
-* A company performs a survey collect to collect geochemical samples, observations are performed on the samples, with measurements recorded as results.
-The measurements (data) are compiled into a dataset that meets the requirements of the end user of the data.
+* A company performs a `[survey](https://github.com/geological-survey-of-queensland/gsq-survey-profile)` collect to collect geochemical samples, `observations` are performed on the samples, with measurements recorded as `results`.
+The measurements (data) are compiled into a `dataset` that meets the requirements of the end user of the data.

 ## Profile Resources